elena-yustres/master-thesis-elena-yustres/README.md

 **Reproducing the Analysis**

-To reproduce the analysis, clone the repository and run the R script.
+To reproduce the analysis, clone the repository and run the Rmd.
 The necessary packages are listed in the beginnng of the file.

 **Conclusion**